ksandom/achel/docs/programming/parameters.md

     parameters {"name":{"default":"blah"}}

-You can access it in the form `~!Me,parameterName!~`.
+You can access it in the form `~!Local,parameterName!~`.
 Eg

-    debug 1,You name is ~!Me,name!~.
+    debug 1,You name is ~!Local,name!~.

-Notice how the `Me` category is used.
-This is so that it will get inherited as your program moves up and down the stack.
-You can reference it from any point within your macro.
+Notice how the `Local` category is used.
+This is so that it will only be visible within the current scope.
+At the moment this equates to the current macro.
+See [scope.md](scope.md) for more information.

 #### Whether the parameter tests passed